Violence Returns To Hong Kong As Police Fire Tear Gas And Protesters Fight Back

 In a statement, police said protesters paralyzed traffic and affected emergency services in the area near a police station.

-Protesters tore down and dismantled "smart lamp posts" out of a fear that they contain high-tech cameras and facial recognition software used for surveillance by authorities in China.
+Protesters tore down and dismantled "smart lampposts" out of a fear that they contain high-tech cameras and facial recognition software used for surveillance by authorities in China.

-Some used an electric saw, attempting to slice through the bottom of the lamppost, while others tied a rope around it to successfully bring it crashing to the ground, the Associated Press reported.
+Some used an electric saw, attempting to slice through the bottom of a lamppost, while others tied a rope around it to successfully bring it crashing to the ground, The Associated Press reported.

 The government in Hong Kong insists that the lampposts only collect data on weather, air quality and traffic, according to the AP.